kvb2univpitt/sharephe/doc/installation_guide.md

     {code: "Sharephe",
         forceLoading: true,
         forceConfigMsg: {params: []},
+        roles: [ "DATA_LDS", "DATA_DEID", "DATA_PROT" ],
         forceDir: "cells/plugins/standard"
     },
     ...
 ];
 ```

+> Note that the roles are set for the plug-in so that only the regular users can access the plug-in.
+Administrative users should not have access to this plug-in since it is not an admin tool.

 For more information on installing the plug-in, please visit [Web Client Plug-in Developers Guide](https://community.i2b2.org/wiki/display/webclient/Web+Client+Plug-in+Developers+Guide).